Do you need to wash your face first thing in the morning?

 Every time you wash your face with water, it attacks the skin barrier on your face.
-This means that it needs to regenerate itself.
+This means that the skin barrier needs to regenerate itself.
 The skin is able to regenerate itself but it takes time but also increasingly slows down with age.
-In particular, already challenged skin will struggle even further to regenerate itself easily.
+In particular, already challenged, stressed, sensitised skin will struggle even further to regenerate itself easily.

 When should you cleanse your face in the morning?

 If you used products with potent actives at a very high percentage such as retinols or strong acids on your skin overnight, as a precaution, cleanse your face in the morning.
 However, first rule of defence when it comes to these actives, wear a sun lotion, in particular when you used potent actives during the night.
 As the young skin cells will be exposed and will need an extra cushion of protection.

 Is there an alternative to cleansing in the morning?

 You can skip cleansing altogether.
 However, most of us need a freshness boost in the morning.
 And some of us wake up with an oily film on your skin that you want to get rid of (although might be worth exploring to review your evening routine instead - then contact us here).
 Based on this, we suggest to give your face a freshness boost using carbonated water if you have dry water.
 If not, you can use the tab water.

 What are the benefits of a strong skin barrier?

 Every technique, every product that we will offer and bring to market must answer the following question: